DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/02-Data-Basics.md

 ## Data basics

 Effective presentation and description of data is a first step in most analyses.
-This lesson introduces one structure for organizing data, as well as some terminology that will be used throughout this course.
+This chapter introduces one structure for organizing data, as well as some terminology that will be used throughout this book.

 ### Observations, variables, and data matrices